Hotmoka/hotmoka/tutorial/Takamaka.md

 side-effect of that call!
 In cases like this, Takamaka allows one to specify that a method is expected to have no side-effects on the visible state of the blockchain, but for the change of the balance of the caller.
-This is possible through the `View` annotation.
+This is possible through the `@View` annotation.
 Import that class in the Java source and edit the declaration of `getCurrentInvestment()` as follows: